gupta-himanshu/scala-for-beginners/Important-Points2.md

 29. We can’t override the getter and setter methods Scala generates for you, at least not if you want to stick with the Scala naming conventions.

+30. To solve this problem, change the name of the field you use in the class constructor so it won’t collide with the name of the getter method you want to use.
+A common approach is to add a leading underscore to the parameter name, so if you want to manually create a getter method called name , use the parameter name _name in the constructor, then declare your getter and setter methods according to the Scala conventions.